 HM: Currently we count 30 members and we are becoming more and more professional.
 We will become, a network-related organization that works based on common themes.

-Traditionally it was all about the police, it was all about the magistrates… With the creation of EuroPris we became – at higher–level in Europe but also at national and regional levels – a respected partner that contributes and is listened.
+Traditionally it was all about the police, it was all about the magistrates… With the creation of EuroPris we became – at a higher–level in Europe but also at national and regional levels – a respected partner that contributes and is listened to.
 A partner that that is not waiting to execute but that interacts and influences policy.

 JT: How is the relationship between EuroPris and the European Commission?
 Is EuroPris recognised as a reliable and valuable partner before the European Commission, does it influence any new policies?

 HM: I would say even more than that.
 EuroPris has become a partner with a “unique selling position” as we represent most EU countries.
 The Commission relies on us as a partner that is capable to represent and involve different prison administrations in the member states, even if some countries are not yet EuroPris members (as Greece, Poland or Hungary as examples).

 When we applied for an EU grant for the first time, we got the funding for one year.
 The next application allowed us to be supported for the duration of three or four years.
 I think this is proof of trust in the work we do as an organisation.
 EuroPris is invited to high-level meetings (me as president, the executive director or one of the general directors).